dwppalmer95/davidsObsidianDemo/README.md

 4. In a different terminal, run the denon start script: `denon start`
 5. Open the graphQL sandbox -> go to "http://localhost:8000/graphql"<br />
     Note: the url to the sandbox is the same (by default) in both `obsidian` and `oak_graphql` - look in `src/Obsidian.ts` in the Obsidian source code and you'll find that they import the playground from `oak_graphql` (implemented on line 153)
-6. Make a get request in the playground or postname (if you use postman, set the request type to POST and create the query as GraphQL data type): <br />
+6. Make a request in the playground or postman (if you use postman, set the request type to POST and create the query as GraphQL data type): <br />
-  Another quirk - you MUST include a field "id" and a field "__typename" in your request. "__typename" is metadata in the GraphQL query.
+  Another quirk - you MUST include a field `id` and a field `__typename` in your request. `__typename` is metadata in any GraphQL query.
   ```
     query {
       getUser {